-AtKisson has since released four more albums and two singles on the independent label Rain City Records.
-His music video for the single “We Love the SDGs” has been viewed 40,000 times.
-His music has been featured by the United Nations and in European Union events and adopted for use in UN-sponsored training and national education programs.
+AtKisson has since released five more albums and two singles on the independent label Rain City Records.
+His music video for the single “We Love the SDGs” has been viewed over 65,000 times.
+AtKisson’s music has been featured by the United Nations and in European Union events and adopted for use by university choirs and in many other contexts